SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 Thanks
 ------

-Layers/Tags In Time plugin relies on [imaskjs](https://github.com/uNmAnNeR/imaskjs) and [List.js](https://github.com/javve/list.js).
-Thanks to imaskjs's and List.js's contributors.
+Layers/Tags In Time plugin relies on [imaskjs](https://github.com/uNmAnNeR/imaskjs), [List.js](https://github.com/javve/list.js) and [FFmpeg](https://ffmpeg.org/).
+Thanks to imaskjs's, List.js's and FFmpeg's contributors.
 Thanks also to Simon Joubert for this plugin's original idea.
+Toolbar icons of this plugin were made by [Linector](https://www.flaticon.com/authors/linector) and [Freepik](https://www.freepik.com) from [Flaticon](https://www.flaticon.com/).

 Copyright
 ---------